6 Best Email Tools With Firebase Integration (2026)

 FAQ

 Is Cloud Functions the only way to integrate?
-It's the most common.
-You can also use client-side API calls (less secure), or third-party services like Zapier.
-Cloud Functions is recommended because it keeps your API keys server-side.
+It's the most common and recommended approach.
+You can also use client-side API calls (less secure because API keys are exposed), third-party services like Zapier, or Firebase Extensions where available.
+Cloud Functions is recommended because it keeps your API keys server-side and gives you full control over the integration logic.